lujillekim/Lujille-Kim-Estrada-EDM-New-Copy/index.md

 ---

 # 👋 Welcome to My Portfolio
 Hi!
-I'm **Lujille Kim P. Estrada** This is where I showcase my work and projects.
+I'm **Lujille Kim P. Estrada**.
+This is where I showcase my work and projects.

 ---